Using the Dole Archives

 Citing Archival Holdings

 Copyright restrictions apply in different ways to different kinds of materials.
 Many of the documents and other historical materials in the Archive are in the public domain and may be reproduced and used in any way.
-Senator Dole has not donated his copyright interest in his papers and other historical materials to the Robert J. Dole Institute of Politics.
-Permission to publish must be obtained from him or his designee.
+Senator Dole did not donate his copyright interest in his papers and other historical materials to the Robert J. Dole Institute of Politics.
+However, a request for permission to publish can be facilitated by the Dole Archives.
 There are other materials in the library carrying a copyright interest that must be used according to the provisions of Title 17 of the U.S. Code.

 The Archive issues a warning concerning copyright restrictions to every researcher who requests copies of documents.
 Although the copyright law is under constant redefinition in the courts, it is ultimately the responsibility of the researcher to properly use copyrighted materials.